A Saucerful of Secrets: Recording

 From 12 January till the 20th, Pink Floyd performed briefly as a five-piece.
 Gilmour played and sang while Barrett wandered around on stage, occasionally joining in with the playing.
 Between these gigs, the group rehearsed new songs written by Waters on 15 and 16 January.
 During the next session, on 18 January, the band jammed on rhythm tracks, joined by Smith; Barrett did not attend.
 On 24 and 25 January, they recorded a song logged as "The Most Boring Song I've Ever Heard Bar 2" at EMI.
-The band recorded "Let There Be More Light", "Corporal Clegg" (which features lead vocals by Mason), and "See-Saw" all without Barrett, though manager Andrew King said Barrett performed the slide solo at the end of "Let There Be More Light".
+The band recorded "Let There Be More Light", "Corporal Clegg" (which features lead vocals by Mason), and "See-Saw", all without Barrett, though manager Andrew King said Barrett performed the slide solo at the end of "Let There Be More Light".

 On 26 January 1968, when the band was driving to a show at Southampton University, they decided not to pick up Barrett.
 Barrett was finally ousted in late January 1968, leaving the band to finish the album without him.
 "Set the Controls for the Heart of the Sun" is the only song on which all five band members appeared.
-The band struggled to come up with new material, but in February 1968 recorded Wright's "It Would Be So Nice" and Waters' "Julia Dream".
+With Barrett removed from the sessions, the band struggled to come up with new material, but in February 1968 recorded Wright's "It Would Be So Nice" and Waters' "Julia Dream".
 In early February, it was announced Waters’ track "Corporal Clegg" would be the next single; however, due to pressure from the label, the song was earmarked for the album, and "It Would Be So Nice" was released in April, with "Julia Dream" on the B-side.
+The single failed to make the charts.

 Throughout April, the band took stock of their work.
-Waters blocked "Vegetable Man" and "Scream Thy Last Scream" from the album, but they retained "Jugband Blues" and "Set the Controls for the Heart of the Sun".
+Waters blocked "Vegetable Man" and "Scream Thy Last Scream" from the album.
+Years later Nick Mason had offered the following opinion on the two tracks not being included in the album: "they were initially intended to be potential singles, but were never satisfactorily finished.
+Both of these had vocals from me included in the mix, which may have had some bearing on the matter."

+In lieu of the two songs, the band retained "Jugband Blues" and "Set the Controls for the Heart of the Sun".
 Without enough material to fill an album, the band started putting together music that became the title track.
 Mason and Waters planned it out as if it were an architectural design, including peaks and troughs.
 Smith did not approve, telling them they had to stick to three-minute songs.
 On 25 June, the band recorded another session for the BBC radio show Top Gear, including two tracks from the album: the session featured two tracks from Saucerful: "Let There Be More Light" and an abridged version of the title track, "The Massed Gadgets of Hercules".